Nixtla/popol-vuh/Hiring/Openings/Openings.md

    - **Responsibilities:**
      - Oversee sales funnels, lead generation, and customer conversion.
      - Manage social media presence, content creation, and community engagement.
+     - Produce blog posts, explainer videos, marketing materials, and interpret a vision into succinct stories in various forms on various channels.
+The role could also involve being a ghostwriter who can transform a phone call with a founder into social media posts if they don’t have the time to post themselves.
      - Engage in customer discovery and user research to drive product improvements.
      - Build and maintain relationships with the open-source community and developers.
      - Organize developer engagement activities and ensure rapid responses in community channels.
+     - Co-design and co-implement GTM machine: that means, building a machine that can generate leads, nurture them, and convert them into customers using modern tools and techniques.
    - **Skills Required:**
      - Sales and marketing expertise.
+     - This mid-level sales rep should have experience successfully closing deals for other companies and shouldn’t be so experienced that they’re hesitant to roll up their sleeves and do the dirty work.
      - Strong communication and community management skills.
      - Ability to analyze data and derive insights.
      - Social media management.
+     - Technical expertise with CRMs and marketing automation tools.

 ### 2. Operations and Culture Specialist
    - **Responsibilities:**
      - Develop and maintain metrics to track and grow the value that Nixtla provides to our users, customers and colleagues.
      - Maintain a close relationship with the open source team to help them grow.